skyylex/skyylex.github.io/_posts/trylock_vs_lock.md

 ```

 It's clear that `thread_switch` is peformed via `syscall` and the most importand here is address 0x100003d. `thread_switch`
 function is declared in the XNU (hybrid core of the OS X).
-Usually syscalls are mapped in some kind of table, where each system call has it's own address.
+Usually syscalls are mapped in some kind of a table, where each system call has it's own address.
 I assumed the same approach and converted `3d` into decimal number `61`.
 And after some search of the Internet found this table:

 > List of mach traps in xnu-792.6.22 <br/>
 > <br/>